mohamedhayibor/african-warriors/README.md

 By African warriors we refer to the kings/queens who fought for a considerable cause, mission and sometimes achieved the unthinkable.

-Who is this app: for history tinkerers, children, and getting ready for a test (exam) on the topic.
+Who is this app for: history tinkerers, children, and getting ready for a test (exam) on the topic.

 ## I Do need help (you programmer or not)